Property Investment - Singapore Property Rules for Foreigners.

 Singapore Property Rules - Properties Foreigners Can Buy

-Under the Residential Property Act (RPA), the following are some of the properties a foreigner can buy without approval.
+Under the Residential Property Act (RPA), some of the properties a foreigner can buy without approval are:

 • Condominium unit